 5-The French Legionnaire’s Moustache– Bringing hipster to a whole new level.
 I like the way it feels with the head part on my clit with the mustache tickling my labia.
 I only like this one at the lower 2 speeds; with the 3rd the bristles irritate me.
 Prepare for messiness, because the mustache is a lube sprinkler.

-6- Ball & Cup Heads– The concave side is designed for clitoral stimulation, and the convex side “might help you to exercise your vagina.2” Both sides tend to annoy my clit (I prefer the other rounder, smoother attachments.)
+6- Ball & Cup Heads– The concave side is designed for clitoral stimulation, and the convex side “might help you to exercise your vagina. ((As to how, I have no idea.))”
+Both sides tend to annoy my clit (I prefer the other rounder, smoother attachments.)

 7-Grapes & Cockscomb Heads– My least favorite attachment.
 The texture of the grapes irritates my clit to the point that it’s almost painful, and the comb part does slide down the sides of my labia nicely which is good for teasing, but I can’t come unless I press the comb sideways onto my clit, which takes some finagling and is frustrating.